John McAfee: MGT Capital Investments (2016–2018)

-Soon after joining MGT, McAfee said he and his team had exploited a flaw in the Android operating system that allowed him to read encrypted messages from WhatsApp.
-Gizmodo investigated his claim, and reported that he had sent reporters malware-infected phones to make this hack work.
-He replied: "Of course the phones had malware on them.
-How that malware got there is the story, which we will release after speaking with Google.
-It involves a serious flaw in the Android architecture."
+Soon after joining MGT, McAfee claimed his team exploited a flaw in the Android system to read encrypted WhatsApp messages.
+Gizmodo later reported he had sent reporters phones with malware already on them to make the hack work.
+McAfee replied that while the phones had malware, the story was about how it got there through a "serious flaw in the Android architecture."